Ixchiq - referral

 When a person is given Ixchiq, the immune system recognises the weakened virus as ‘foreign’ and makes antibodies against it.
 If the person later comes into contact with the chikungunya virus, the immune system will be able to fight off the virus more effectively and so help to protect the person against chikungunya.

-The review is being carried out by the Pharmacovigilance Risk Assessment Committee (PRAC), the Committee responsible for the evaluation of safety issues for human medicines, which has made temporary recommendations at the start of the review.
-The PRAC’s temporary recommendations will be sent to the European Commission which will issue a legally binding decision applicable in all EU Member States.
+The review has been carried out by the Pharmacovigilance Risk Assessment Committee (PRAC), the committee responsible for the evaluation of safety issues for human medicines, which has made a set of recommendations.

 Key facts